 the employer must provide the individual with a written statement of the particulars of the status of an ES

 professional advice must be provided by a relevant independent adviser to the individual concerning the terms and effect of the written statement.
-The company

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article

 Where a donor has made a gift of property and continues to use or benefit (or may benefit) from that property in some way, he may have made a gift with reservation of benefit for the purposes of inheritance tax (IHT).However, this will not be the case where:•a donor makes a gift of cash and the

 Following Spring Budget 2020, statutory sick pay (SSP) rules were changed temporarily to help workers affected by the coronavirus (COVID-19) outbreak.
 The Chancellor confirmed the Prime Minister’s previous announcement that SSP will be paid from day 1 rather than day 4.
 Updated guidance on the

 On the disposal of the shares in a company, a seller may receive loan stock in the acquiring company as consideration or part consideration for the sale.
 For tax purposes, loan notes are either qualifying corporate bonds (QCBs) or non-QCBs (NQCBs).
 The expression ‘corporate bond’ is a general